mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 # CONFIGURATION INSTRUCTIONS
-### PLEASE READ CONFIGURATION INSTRUCTIONS BELOW THOROUGHLY
+### PLEASE READ CONFIGURATION INSTRUCTIONS BELOW THOROUGHLY :exclamation:

 **If you miss one step you will get an nginx EMERG error.
 This is normally a result of not downloading either blockbots.conf, ddos.conf, whitelist-ips.conf, whitelist-domains.conf or blacklist-user-agents.conf into your /etc/nginx/bots.d folder.
 If any of the include files are missing Nginx will EMERG and will not reload.**